tiepdotme/drawers-1/_pages/about.md

 permalink: /about/
 ---

-<small>This is a mirror of [https://film-storyboards.tumblr.com](https://film-storyboards.tumblr.com "Film Storyboards on Tumblr")</small>

 *[Film Storyboards](https://film-storyboards.com "Film Storyboards Portfolio")* provides with previz, production design and visual storytelling services for film, animation, <strike> advertising</strike> and cross-media projects.

 <p>This blog shows preparatory drawings, rough sketches, storyboards and concept illustrations accumulated in the drawers over the years.</p>